The Best 6 Day Iceland Itinerary For Families

 This post contains affiliate links.
-If you click on the links, we may make a small commission at no cost to you.
+If you click on one and buy something, we may earn a small commission, but this is at no extra cost to you.

 One final note, you can do most of these sights on day trips from Reykjavik, but we find these kind of trips too long for the kids and preferred to do it at our own pace with our own car.

 We took a very early Easyjet flight from London Luton to Keflavik.
 Because of the early start, we opted to spend the first day in Reykjavik rather than setting off exploring further afield.